umbraco/UmbracoDocs/new-backoffice/tutorials/creating-your-first-extension.md

 This guide will help you set up your first extension using vanilla JavaScript or Vite, Typescript, and Lit.
 It is also part of the prerequisites for [Creating a Property Editor](creating-a-property-editor/) and [Creating a Custom Dashboard](creating-a-custom-dashboard.md) tutorials.

-You should read the [Setup Your Development Environment](../extending/development-flow/README.md) article before you start this tutorial.
+Before following this tutorial make sure to read the [Setup Your Development Environment](../extending/development-flow/README.md) article.

 ## The end result